The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

 ```sh
 pip install -r requirements.txt
 ```
-- Detailed instructions for creating the environments can be found in the env_instructions.txt file
+- Detailed instructions for creating the environments can be found in the env_instructions.rtf file
 - For characterizing the 3D structure, Dissecting the Spatial Structure of RNA (DSSR, version: v2.2.1-2021jan12) was used
 - The Phenix software package (version: 1.21.1-5286) was used to compare electron density maps and modeled structures.
 ## Folder structure